shian15810/entry-chunk-loader/README.md

 - Applies the [`NoErrorsPlugin`](https://webpack.github.io/docs/list-of-plugins.html#noerrorsplugin) to the child compiler to prevent syntax errors from crashing the parent compiler in watch mode.

+- Allows you to provide the `path` query param to output all files to a subdirectory.

 ## Installation

 `npm install --save-dev spawn-loader`